Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

 The $\pi^0$ candidates are reconstructed via the dominant decay $\pi^0\to\gamma\gamma$.
-Candidates with both photons detected in the end-cap electromagnetic calorimeter (EMC) are rejected because of poor resolution.
+Candidates with both photons detected in the end-cap EMC are rejected because of poor resolution.
 The photon candidates are identified using isolated showers in the EMC.
 The EMC time deviation from the event start time is required to be within [0,\,700]\,ns.
-The energy deposition in the EMC is required to be greater than 25~MeV in the barrel region ($|\!\cos\theta|<0.80$) and 50~MeV in the end-cap region($0.86<|\!\cos\theta|<0.92$).
+The selection retains 99\% of reconstructed signal photons and removes 75\% of background energy depositions in the EMC.
+The energy deposition in the EMC is required to be greater than 25~MeV in the barrel region ($|\!\cos\theta|<0.80$) and 50~MeV in the end-cap region ($0.86<|\!\cos\theta|<0.92$).
 To exclude showers that originate from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than $10^{\circ}$.
-The $\pi^0$ candidates are required to have the invariant mass of the $\gamma\gamma$ lying within $(0.115,\,0.150)$\,GeV$/c^{2}$.
-A mass-constrained~(1C) fit to the nominal $\pi^{0}$ mass~\cite{PDG2022} is imposed on the photon pair, to improve the momentum resolution.
+The $\pi^0$ candidates are required to have the invariant mass of the $\gamma\gamma$ lying within $(0.115,\,0.150)$\,GeV$/c^{2}$, corresponding to $\pm 3\sigma$ around the $\pi^0$ nominal mass.
+A mass-constrained~(1C) fit, where the number of degrees of freedom is 1, to the nominal $\pi^{0}$ mass~\cite{PDG2024} is imposed on the photon pair, to improve the momentum resolution.
 The $\chi^2$ of the 1C kinematic fit is required to be less than 50.
 The four-momentum of the $\pi^0$ candidate updated by this kinematic fit is retained for the subsequent analysis.

 To separate the ST $D^-$ mesons from the combinatorial background, we define the energy difference $\Delta E\equiv E_{D^-}-E_{\mathrm{beam}}$ and the beam-constrained mass $M_{\rm BC}\equiv\sqrt{E_{\mathrm{beam}}^{2}-|\vec{p}_{D^-}|^{2}}$, where $E_{\mathrm{beam}}$ is the beam energy, and $E_{D^-}$ and $\vec{p}_{D^-}$ are the total energy and momentum of the ST $D^-$ meson in the $e^+e^-$ center-of-mass frame.
 If there is more than one $D^-$ candidate in a given ST mode, the one with the smallest $|\Delta E|$ value is kept for the subsequent analysis.
 The $\Delta E$ requirements and ST efficiencies are summarized in Table~\ref{ST:realdata}.